LionelMorgado/AbPTM/README.md

 * [ANARCI](https://github.com/oxpig/ANARCI)
 * [SCALOP](https://github.com/oxpig/SCALOP)

-ANARCI and SCALOP must be installed and in he accessible via the terminal.
+ANARCI and SCALOP must be installed and accessible via the terminal.

 ### How to run